DETAILED ACTION

 It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method disclosed by a modified Balutis to include risk mitigation disclosed by Szatmary.
 One of ordinary skill in the art would have been motivated to make this modification, with a reasonable expectation of success, in order to minimize damage due to a collision.

-Balutis, as modified, does not explicitly disclose, mowing along the mow pattern when a static object is in proximity to the autonomous lawn mower and the static object is mowable.
+Balutis, as modified, does not explicitly disclose, mowing along the mow pattern when a static object is in proximity to the autonomous lawn mower and the static object is mowable such that one or more blades of the autonomous lawn mower are configured to contact the mowable static object.

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the process disclosed by a modified Balutis to include adjusting height to pass over static objects of a certain height taught by Anderson.
-One of ordinary skill in the art would have been motivated to make this modification, with a reasonable expectation of success, in order to prevent damage to a cutting element or aesthetics.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the process disclosed by a modified Balutis to include not breaking a lawnmower taught by Ran.
+One of ordinary skill in the art would have been motivated to make this modification, with a reasonable expectation of success, in order to improve obstacle avoidance efficiency of the autonomous lawn mower.

 REGARDING CLAIM 2, Balutis, as modified, remain as applied above to claim 1, and further, Balutis also discloses, the boundary information comprises one or more of: an initial position for the autonomous lawn mower within the region, or boundary locations defining a perimeter of the region (Balutis: [FIG. 2, 7]; [0046]; [0048]).